beeware/beeware/docs/tutorial/tutorial-3.rst

 Next steps
 ==========

 We now have our application packaged for distribution on desktop platforms.
-But what about mobile?
-In :doc:`Tutorial 4 <tutorial-4/index>`, we'll convert out application into a mobile application, and deploy it onto a device simulator, and onto a phone.
+But what happens when we need to update the code in our application?
+How do we get those updates into our packaged application?
+Turn to :doc:`Tutorial 4 <./tutorial-4>`, to find out...